kawaicheung/naming-things/manuscript/NamingOpposites.md

 # Naming Opposites

-Usually, the English language has enough breadth that most concepts have a meaningful opposite.
+[Maybe this is just about simple naming being hard] Usually, the English language has enough breadth that most concepts have a meaningful opposite.
 For a piece of functionality that allows us to move a file from the trash, we don't have to say _undelete_; _Restore_ makes perfect sense.
 It's clear that a file that can be restored is already in the state of being deleted.

 But, this isn't always the case.
 Take this example.